anton-k/csound-live-sampler/README.md

 Let's define how to play the tracks and loop over sections.
 For the task at hand we use sampler.
-Sampler can play audio files and change sections syncronized on BPM.
+Sampler can play audio files and change sections synchronized on BPM.
 It means that when we request the next section the switch will happen not right away but when the section will end up.
 This is useful to keep music on tempo.